h2oai/datatable/.github/ISSUE_TEMPLATE.md

 the logs/source code you can.
 Large log and source code files should be attached separately instead of being pasted in the GitHub issue.

-For information on how to write enhancements/feature requests please check our [CONTRIBUTING document](CONTRIBUTING.md#enhancements-and-feature-requests).
+For information on how to write enhancements/feature requests, please check our [CONTRIBUTING document](CONTRIBUTING.md#enhancements-and-feature-requests).